Stirling number

 In mathematics, Stirling numbers arise in a variety of analytic and combinatorial problems.
 They are named after James Stirling, who introduced them in a purely algebraic setting in his book Methodus differentialis (1730).
-They were rediscovered and given a combinatorial meaning by Masanobu Saka in 1782.
+They were rediscovered and given a combinatorial meaning by Masanobu Saka in his 1782 Sanpō-Gakkai (The Sea of Learning on Mathematics).

 Two different sets of numbers bear this name: the Stirling numbers of the first kind and the Stirling numbers of the second kind.
 Additionally, Lah numbers are sometimes referred to as Stirling numbers of the third kind.
 Each kind is detailed in its respective article, this one serving as a description of relations between them.

 A common property of all three kinds is that they describe coefficients relating three different sequences of polynomials that frequently arise in combinatorics.
-Moreover, all three can be defined as the number of partitions of n elements into k non-empty subsets, with different ways of counting orderings within each subset.
+Moreover, all three can be defined as the number of partitions of n elements into k non-empty subsets, where each subset is endowed with a certain kind of order (no order, cyclical, or linear).

 Notation

 Several different notations for Stirling numbers are in use.
-Common notation for ordinary (signed) Stirling numbers of the first kind is:
+Ordinary (signed) Stirling numbers of the first kind are commonly denoted:

-For unsigned Stirling numbers of the first kind, which count the number of permutations of n elements with k disjoint cycles, is:
+Unsigned Stirling numbers of the first kind, which count the number of permutations of n elements with k disjoint cycles, are denoted:

-And for Stirling numbers of the second kind, which count the number of ways to partition a set of n elements into k nonempty subsets:
+Stirling numbers of the second kind, which count the number of ways to partition a set of n elements into k nonempty subsets: